Pravargav/Amadeus/English/sentences.md

 -> How do I seem to you?

 -> Have you had/eaten breakfast?

 -> Did you have/eat breakfast?

 -> Generally, how many errors are we supposed to get in a day?

--> Everyone is like that only — they’re greedy.❌

--> Everyone has the same greed.

 -> Everyone has the same kind/amount of greed.